ryanarmstrong/nexus/README.md

 ### Installation

+#### Standalone MacOS X and Linux with Drush

+Clone the repo then run `./bin/install`.

+#### MAMP

 Clone the repo then run `./bin/init`.
 Make sure to setup your local environment to point to the webroot, the navigate to the site and run the Drupal installation.

-In the future, support for using `drush runserver` will be added.
-For now you must handle that.
+#### Commands

+    [TO-DO] ./bin/install   # Runs init to clean up and prep, then installs drush, runs build, starts drush runserver and then runs test.
     ./bin/init        # Cleans up and prepares the repo for your project, then builds the site.
     ./bin/build       # Downloads Drupal, and the modules, themes, and libraries listed in the makefiles.
+    [TO-DO] ./bin/test        # Runs all PHPUnit tests and BeHat tests